RackConnect image validation scripts

 Open the Windows Firewall with Advanced Security utility under Start > Administrative Tools > Windows Firewall with Advanced Security.

 The overview page that is displayed shows the profiles for which Windows Firewall is still enabled.

 Click the Windows Firewall Properties link.

-From the Windows Firewall Properties page, you can disable Windows Firewall for all three profiles.
+From the Windows Firewall Properties page, disable Windows Firewall for all three profiles.
 On the Domain Profile tab, choose Off for the Firewall state setting.
 Do the same for the Public and Private profiles if Windows Firewall is still enabled for either profile.

 Continue the conversation in the Rackspace Community.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License